 Keeping the face front and shoulders relaxed, contract the muscles in the front of your neck.
 Try to make them rigid and tense.
 Close your teeth tightly and clench jaws till the cords of your neck stand out.
 This is one round.
 Do 10 such rounds.

 Do the exercises with caution, moving slowly, smoothly and with no jerks.
 Those with high BP or cervical should be careful not to bend too much backwards or forwards.
 Breathing is slow and through the nose.
-If you find pain in a certain position stop the exercise immediately.
+If you find pain in a certain position stops the exercise immediately.
 To get maximum benefits establish a regular time for your sessions.

 Image Source: Shutterstock